Ellpeck/NaturesAura/README.md

 # NaturesAura
-A Minecraft mod about nature and aura and stuff
+Nature's Aura is a mod about collecting, using and replenishing the Aura naturally present in the world to create useful devices and unique mechanics.